Mic92/nix-fast-build/README.md

   -f FLAKE, --flake FLAKE
                         Flake url to evaluate/build (default: .#checks -j MAX_JOBS, --max-jobs MAX_JOBS
-                        Maximum number of build jobs to run in parallel (0 for unlimited)
-  --option OPTION       Nix option to set
+                        Maximum number of build jobs to run in parallel (0 for unlimited) --option name value   Nix option to set
-  --systems SYSTEMS     Comma-separated list of systems to build for (default:
-                        current system)
-  --retries RETRIES     Number of times to retry failed builds --skip-cached         Skip builds that are already present in the binary
-                        cache (default: false)
-  --copy-to COPY_TO     Copy build results to the given path (passed to nix
+  --no-nom              Use nix-output-monitor to print build output (default: false) --systems SYSTEMS     Comma-separated list of systems to build for (default: current system) --retries RETRIES     Number of times to retry failed builds --remote REMOTE       Remote machine to build on --no-download         Do not download build results from remote machine --skip-cached         Skip builds that are already present in the binary cache (default: false) --copy-to COPY_TO     Copy build results to the given path (passed to nix copy, i.e.
-                        copy, i.e. file:///tmp/cache?compression=none)
+                        file:///tmp/cache?compression=none)
   --verbose             Print verbose output --eval-max-memory-size EVAL_MAX_MEMORY_SIZE
                         Maximum memory size for nix-eval-jobs (in MiB) per worker.
 After the limit is reached, the worker is restarted.
   --eval-workers EVAL_WORKERS
                         Number of evaluation threads spawned
 ```